Suunto 9 barometer is a great sports watch for outdoor activities like hiking or camping. Read our Suunto 9 Baro Review to find out why!

 Suunto 9 is a real outperformer.
-It has an outstanding battery life of 120 hours of GPS monitoring to outlast even the longest endurance challenges.
+It has an amazing battery life of 120 hours of GPS monitoring to outlast even the longest endurance challenges.
 Tracking more than 80 sports activities modes and an optical heart rate monitor.
-This is an adventure-sports watch for extreme athletes that are willing to push themselves to their limits.
+This is an adventure-sports watch for extreme athletes willing to push themselves to their limits.
 Here is the Suunto 9 Baro review:

 Design and features

 - Dimensions: 50mm face x 16.5mm depth